GSA/fpki-guides/pages/fpki_piv-i_faq.md

 ### Where Else Does The GUID's UUID Value Appear?

-For Non Federal Issuers (NFI), the Universally Unique IDentifier (UUID) value that is present in the The Global Unique Identifier (GUID) is present in other data objects as well.
+For Non Federal Issuers (NFI), the Universally Unique Identifier (UUID) value that is present in the The Global Unique Identifier (GUID) is present in other data objects as well.
 For example, the UUID must be present in all objects on a PIV-I credential that would otherwise contain the Federal Agency Smart Credential Number(FASC-N) if the card were issued by a Federal issuer.
 In addition, the UUID must appear in the `subjectAltName` extension of the PIV-I Authentication and PIV-I Card Authentication certificates as a Uniform Resource Identifier (URI).
 The UUID also appears in a `serialNumber` attribute in the subject field of PIV-I Card Authentication certificates where it is encoded using the string representation from [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt).

 <br />[[Return to Table of Contents]](#table-of-contents)<br /><br /><br />